AlexvZyl/nordic.nvim/README.md

 # 🗒️ Supported Plugins

 This is the list of currently supported plugins.
-I use these myself, if you want other plugins to be supported either open an issue or submit a PR!
+If you want other plugins to be supported either open an issue or submit a PR!

 - [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)
 - [barbar.nvim](https://github.com/romgrk/barbar.nvim)